Restless Legs Syndrome: Causes and how to manage it

-Restless Legs Syndrome (RLS) is characterised by the overwhelming urge to move the legs.
+Restless Legs Syndrome (RLS) is characterised by the overwhelming urge to move your legs.
 Movement provides temporary relief from the unpleasant crawling or creeping sensation in the legs.
-Here we explain what causes RLS, who is affected, and helpful vitamins for RLS.
+Here we explain what is believed to cause RLS, who is affected, and helpful vitamins for RLS.

 Some people describe the sensation like an itch you can’t scratch or like there’s fizzy water inside the legs.
 For some, the symptoms of restless legs syndrome are mild and may come and go, while for others it can be constant and can prevent them getting sleep which can have a big impact on quality of life.